 November 15th: Chapter Two, Publicly Justifiable Privacy and Reflective Revision by Citizens (Sarah Conly, Bowdoin)

-November 19th: Chapter Three, When the State Speaks, What Should It Say?
-(Simone Chambers, Toronto)
+November 19th: Chapter Three, Democratic Persuasion and Freedom of Expression (Simone Chambers, Toronto)

 November 22nd: Chapter Four, Democratic Persuasion and State Subsidy (Jennifer Rubenstein, UVA)